coder/coder/docs/contributing/feature-stages.md

 ### Early access support expectation

-Support for early access features is available through _X_.
+We recommend using [GitHub issues](https://github.com/coder/coder/issues) to leave feedback and get support for early access features.

 ## Experimental features

 These features are disabled by default, and not recommended for use in production as they may cause performance or stability issues.
-In most cases, experimental features are complete, but require further internal testing and will only stay in the experimental stage for one or two weeks.
+In most cases, experimental features are complete, but require further internal testing and will stay in the experimental stage for one month.

 Coder may make significant changes to experiments or revert features to a feature flag at any time.